 - Sign the Mobility Agreement and ask the relevant persons at both Leiden University and the receiving institution to do the same.

-- Make a scanned copy of the Mobility Agreement (in one PDF file).
+- Save a copy of the Mobility Agreement (in one PDF file).

 - Fill out the online application form and attach the Mobility Agreement.

-- First print the online application form, then submit it online.
+- First save the online application form, then submit it online.

-- Sign the printed application form and ask the relevant budget holder at your faculty, institute or department to complete the last section (declaration budget holder).
+- Save the printed application form and ask the relevant budget holder at your faculty, institute or department to complete the last section (declaration budget holder).

 - If you are awarded an Erasmus+ grant, you will receive a provisional decision letter and the grant agreement via email before the start of your Erasmus+ period.
 Read the grant agreement carefully and sign it.